interledger/rfcs/0008-interledger-quoting-protocol/0008-interledger-quoting-protocol.md

 There are two consumers of the ILQP: sending clients, and other connectors.

-> The JSON interface for ILQP is experimental reflects what is currently implemented on the live network, therefore it is documented here.
+> The JSON interface for ILQP is experimental and reflects what is currently implemented on the live network, therefore it is documented here.
 Eventually, this protocol should be replaced completely by a binary version but since this is a connector-to-connector protocol many variations may exist in the future and it's possible this version may be retained for some connections.

 ## Background and Terminology